 The remainder of 2016 was less about sport climbing and more about climbing a huge range of exciting alpine routes with Jolene.
 We took a week long trip to the Bugaboos, which culminated in 3 awesome routes and ended with a short trip to Rogers Pass to climb Mt.
 Tupper.

 2016 was a highlight in many ways.
-Even with this success, I personally felt the lack of pushing my sport grade after early success on Atlantis, and ticking my first 5.12c.
-I resigned to train as hard as possible over the winter of 2016-2017 in hopes of pushing my limits again in 2017.
+Even with the success of nabbing my first 5.12c/7b+, I personally felt the lack of pushing my sport grade.
+I resigned (again) to train as hard as possible over the winter of 2016-2017 in hopes of pushing my limits again in 2017.